Chores

 Routine maintenance tasks.

-Chores are registered functions that can be run at any time to keep an app in a desirable state.
+Chores are registered classes that can be run at any time to keep an app in a desirable state.

 # plain/sessions/chores.py